The Hatfield House

 relief, carvings became paintings and gold leaf became cheap gold

-Since the English theatres did not cater to the Catholic Churches like the Spanish ones did they were never patterned after churches and often were much larger.
+Since the English theatres did not cater to the Catholic Churches they were never patterned after churches and often were much larger.
 (I'll bet the English theatres were sorry that they didn't get the churches endorsement since the Puritans later shut down all the theatres in England.~1642.])

 Now I'll explain it in great detail and prove it to your total satisfaction.

 First let me state the obvious proof.
+The ceiling is Italian, the tapestries are Italian, the marble floor is Italian, the Roman arch doorways are Italian.
+It is definitely not an English Great Hall.
 The ceiling is curved (right).
 That made the ceiling a huge parabolic reflector.
-This was for acoustics and was only done in theatres at the time.
+This was for acoustics and was mainly done in theatres at the time.
 It's still done in the best theatres and in most music halls.

 The Hatfield House theatre was mainly patterned after an early Byzantine Church in Ravenna Italy, Sant Apollinare Nuovo (right, to see the ceiling and mosaic, scroll down).